 Access Details:

-These private Gardens are accessible only to Owners of property in the streets called Drumsheugh Gardens who have a right to access through their title deeds.
+These private Gardens are accessible only to Owners (i.e. not to Tenants) of property in the streets called Drumsheugh Gardens who have a right to access through their title deeds.
 No exceptions are permitted under the DGUC Constitution.
 Owners pay an annual fee to contribute to the upkeep of the Gardens.
-A key can be issued to owners (one key per household) upon request through the Contact page on this website and the payment of a refundable deposit.
+A key can be issued to Owners (one key per household) upon request through the Contact page on this website and the payment of a refundable deposit.
 You are required to provide proof of ownership/address and your key number is recorded.
+Lost keys can only be replaced upon repeat payment.

 Factors:

-The Factors representing the DGUC are Charles White (www.charleswhite.co.uk and 0131 446 6975) who are responsible for the issuing of notifications and collecting annual fees on behalf of the Committee.
+The Factors representing the DGUC are Charles White (charleswhite.co.uk) who are responsible for the issuing of notifications and collecting annual fees on behalf of the Committee.

 Guidance for Dog Owners: